debugevent90901/debugevent90901.github.io/_posts/2023-11-14-Efficient-Parallel-Oblivious-Sorting-for-Hardware-Enclaves.markdown

 ### SUMMARY

-We are going to implement a parallel oblivious sorting algorithm in C++ with Intel SGX, where we will leverage multithreading and SIMD.
+We are going to implement a parallel oblivious sorting algorithm in C++ using Intel SGX, which provably resists side-channel attacks.
+We will leverage multithreading, SIMD, as well as techniques such as prefetching and write back buffer to overlap computation and communication.

 ### BACKGROUND

 Our motivation is to securely outsource data and computation to an untrusted worker equipped with secure processors such as Intel SGX.
-While secure processors preserve data privacy using encryption, various literatures have demonstrated that attackers can exploit the memory access and page swap patterns during the computation to learn useful information about the data.
+Although secure processors ensure data privacy through encryption, existing literature reveals that attackers can exploit memory access and page swap patterns during computations to glean information about the data.

-Oblivious algorithms offer a provable protection against such side-channel attacks, since ``obliviousness'' essentially requires that the memory access and page swap patterns are independent of the secret data.
-Sorting is one of the most commonly needed primitives in oblivious computation.
+Oblivious algorithms provide a verifiable shield to counter such side-channel attacks.
+This is because "Obliviousness" essentially demands that memory access and page swap patterns remain independent of secret data.
+In addition, sorting stands out as a crucial primitive in oblivious computation.

 Our project is based on a prior [research paper](https://eprint.iacr.org/2023/1258) by Gu et.al.
-This paper proposed and implemented an efficient oblivious sorting in hardware enclaves that achieves asymptotically optimal runtime.
-However, the algorithm is presented and implemented with a single-thread, which significantly limits its performance.
+This paper proposed and implemented an efficient oblivious sorting in hardware enclaves, which achieves asymptotically optimal runtime.
+However, the algorithm, as presented and implemented, is single-threaded, posing limitations on its performance.

-We decide to continue the work. by parallelizing the oblivious shuffling/sorting algorithm.
+In our continuation of this work, we aim to enhance performance by parallelizing the oblivious sorting algorithm.
+As a byproduct, we will also obtain a parallel oblivious random shuffling algorithm.

 ### THE CHALLENGE

 A worth-noting property of Intel SGX is its limited secure memory (especially in its earlier versions), which gives rise to most major challenges of our project listed below:

+Several noteworthy challenges stem from the limited secure memory of Intel SGX, particularly in its earlier versions.
+These challenges, integral to our project, are outlined below:

-1. When the amount of data to sort exceeds the size of the secure memory, we need a page swap mechanism between the secure and insecure memory, which involves expensive cryptographic operations.
-Therefore, we need to not only parallelize the algorithm itself but also this page swap mechanism.
+1. Secure Memory Limitations: The constrained size of Intel SGX's secure memory, especially in earlier versions, necessitates a page swap mechanism between secure and insecure memory when sorting data surpasses this limit.
+This involves resource-intensive cryptographic operations.
+Thus, our challenge is not only to parallelize the algorithm but also to optimize this page swap mechanism.

-2. When the amount of data to sort also exceeds the size of the physical memory, we need to further perform page swaps with the disk.
-This offers us both opportunities and challenges to overlap computation and I/O.
+2. Handling Large Datasets: When the data size exceeds both secure and physical memory, additional page swaps with the disk become necessary.
+This presents both opportunities and challenges in effectively overlapping computation and I/O operations.

-3. Using tools such as openmp may introduce extra memory overhead.
-Therefore, we may need to implement the scheduling by ourselves for best performance.
+3. Memory Overhead with OpenMP: The use of tools like OpenMP may introduce extra memory overhead.
+To ensure optimal performance, we may need to implement our scheduling mechanisms rather than relying on existing tools.

-4. The number of threads needs to be declared before the launch of the Intel SGX enclave, and each thread consumes some non-negligible amount of stack space.
-Therefore, we need to maintain some sort of thread pool.
+4. Thread Management: Pre-declaring the number of threads before launching the Intel SGX enclave, coupled with each thread consuming non-negligible stack space, requires careful maintenance of a thread pool.

+5. Memory Fragmentation: Multi-threading introduces the potential for memory fragmentation, necessitating careful consideration during memory allocation.

-5. The Intel SGX does not allow making syscalls in the secure environment, so we need to perform a context switch before we can access the disk.
-Therefore, we need to utilize some batch operations to amortize the cost of context switches, which further increases the complexity of the aforementioned parallel page swap mechanism.
+6. Syscall Limitations: Intel SGX prohibits syscalls in the secure environment, requiring a context switch before accessing the disk.
+As a result, batch operations are necessary to amortize the cost of context switches, complicating the parallel page swap mechanism.

-6. Optimization by the compiler might break the obliviousness of the algorithm.
-Therefore, we need to implement SIMD optimizations using C++ intrinsics directly.
+7. Compiler Optimization Challenges: Compiler optimizations may inadvertently compromise the obliviousness of the algorithm.
+To mitigate this, we must implement SIMD optimizations directly using C++ intrinsics.
+This ensures that the algorithm remains oblivious while achieving the desired performance enhancements.

 ### RESOURCES

 The algorithm by Gu et.al. is already made [open-source](https://github.com/odslib/oblsort), and we will use this repository as out codebase in this project.

 We already have access to a server with support to Intel SGX, the specific hardware enclave we choose to use in this project.
-The server features 36 physical cores and have 1TB RAM and several terabytes of disk space.
+The server features 36 physical cores and have 1TB RAM and multiple TBs of disk space.
 For now, we don't need any other resources.